igorv43/cw-hyperlane/WARP-ROUTES-TESTNET.md

 - Without `0x` prefix in YAML
 - Lowercase letters

-### Issue: No addresses found for chain bscTestnet
+### Issue: No addresses found for chain bsctestnet

 ```
-Error: No addresses found for chain bscTestnet
+Error: No addresses found for chain bsctestnet
 ```

 **Cause**: The Hyperlane CLI cannot find the Hyperlane contract addresses on BSC Testnet.
 This happens when: